Cryptolibertarian-id/Notes/Notes-On-Economics.md

 - The compliance side is driven by legislative obligations placed on businesses to reduce their carbon footprint.
 - The voluntary side grew out of demands from consumers that the companies they buy from operate in the most carbon-neutral way possible.

+---

+## Compliance Market

+The compliance markets start with interactions between large institutions – industrial manufacturers and other enterprises.

 Carbon trading – or the carbon market – was first developed and introduced in the 1990s.
 In assigning a cost to the environmental damage of CO2 emissions, companies could, in theory, track and offset their own emissions.
 By purchasing carbon credits tied to ‘green projects’ in the marketplace, businesses across a range of industries could continue their practices while offsetting emissions and therefore reducing environmental damage.

 For example, a mining company subjected to an emissions limit could purchase an offset credit owned by a forest owner who could agree to use that money to delay or reduce a harvest.
 This would then allow the mining company to pollute above their set limit, and use the avoided forest emissions as credit.